 This model stood out as it’s adjustable, easily removable, and works on a variety of faucet types.
 It’s also dishwasher-friendly for easy cleaning!

-Well, two years later we’re still in our ~800 sq foot condo, and this Babyletto mini crib has been such a space saver!
-It’s fairly light, has wheels, and is foldable for storage.
+Well, two years later we’re still in our ~850 sq foot condo, and this Babyletto mini crib has been such a space saver!
+It’s fairly light, has wheels, and folds up for storage.
 There are two height settings for the mattress platform as your little one grows.
-Nori used this from about 6 months til now (20 months, 34 inches long) and it’s getting to be a “cozy” fit but she’s still comfortable in it.
+Nori used this from her infant months til almost 2 years old.

 5. A High Chair That Grows With Them